If you don’t agree, consider this:

 The Institute of Business Forecasting and Planning reports the error rate is between 16%-28% forecasting one month ahead.
 The error rate 3 months out is over 50%.

-At this session, we reveal how to spot a sales problem before it happens.
+Reveal how to spot a sales problem before it happens.
 Preventing a revenue shortfall is why you forecast.
 Otherwise, what’s the point?
 Below is a sneak peek of a solution.
-Schedule one of my guys for this session before the program expires in October for more.

 The Customer Health Method